oxheadalpha/nft-tutorial/README.md

 NFTs can represent ownership over digital or physical assets like virtual collectibles or unique art work.

-For each individual non-fungible token, the FA2 implementation assigns a unique token ID and associates it with the token owner address.
+For each individual non-fungible token, the FA2 assigns a unique token ID and associates it with the token owner address.
 The FA2 API allows to inspect token balances for the specific token ID and token owner address.
 For NFTs the balance can be either 0 (which means that the address does not own this particular